Santo Stefano Island: Santo Stefano Prison

 The island is dominated by the Santo Stefano Prison built by the Bourbons, completed in 1797.
 It is a three-story building in a horseshoe configuration.
+The prison's design is based on Jeremy Bentham's Panopticon, which allows all prison cells to be observed by a single unseen guard, who may or may not be present, giving them the sensation of being constantly watched.
 The tower in the middle is not a watchtower, but a chapel, so inmates could observe the celebration of mass.

 It originally had 99 cells, each four metres by four metres and accommodating four inmates.
 The cell size was later halved to double the number of cells.
 Built for 600 inmates, it had 800 in 1817 (and 400 on Ventotene).

-The prison's design is based on Jeremy Bentham's Panopticon, which allows all prison cells to be observed by a single unseen guard, who may or may not be present, giving them the sensation of being constantly watched.

-In October 1860, part of the Bourbon troops left the island for the siege of Gaeta.
+In October 1860, some of the Bourbon troops left the island for the siege of Gaeta.
 During a revolt, some Camorra prisoners proclaimed the Republic of Santo Stefano.
 The prisoners legislated a statute and remained autonomous until January 1861, when a Navy contingent recovered the island.

-Many famous political prisoners have been incarcerated here, including Carmine Crocco, the most important brigand during Italian unification, and Gaetano Bresci, the anarchist who assassinated King Umberto I in 1900 and was imprisoned for a year before being hanged in his cell by his jailers.
-During the Fascist regime, many antifascists were imprisoned here, including Sandro Pertini, later the President of Italy, Umberto Terracini, Giorgio Amendola, Lelio Basso, Mauro Scoccimarro, Giuseppe Romita, Altiero Spinelli and Ernesto Rossi.
+Many famous political prisoners were incarcerated here, including Carmine Crocco, the most important brigand during Italian unification, and Gaetano Bresci, the anarchist who assassinated King Umberto I in 1900 and was imprisoned for a year before being found hanging in his cell, which his supporters believed was actually a murder.
+During the Fascist regime, many antifascists were imprisoned here, including Sandro Pertini, later the president of Italy, Umberto Terracini, Giorgio Amendola, Lelio Basso, Mauro Scoccimarro, Giuseppe Romita, Altiero Spinelli and Ernesto Rossi.

 The prison was closed in 1965.